Community Sharing/ Christmas Caring Program

 Community Sharing Program

-Here are a few ways we have helped in the past few years:
+Here are a some ways we have helped in the past few years:

-• Collecting, purchasing and assembling Winter Care Kits which were distributed to marginalized youth in the community
+• Collecting, purchasing and assembling Winter Care Kits which were distributed to marginalized people in the community

 • Teddy Bears to the children’s wing at Kingston Health Sciences Centre

-• Warming up seniors at Extendicare by distributing fluffy lap blankets and brightening their environment with Christmas light display
+• Warming up seniors at Extendicare by providing some Christmas cheer.
+Over the years we have distributed fluffy lap blankets, brightening their environment with Christmas light display and providing support for Christmas bingo and other activities

-• Providing funding to local community organizations during Covid-19 pandemic for food support
+• Providing funding to local community organizations for food support

 • Providing financial literacy training to local schools and organizations.

-Please follow us on social media to see how we help in our community.
+Please join our email list and follow us on social media to see how we help in our community and upcoming events.

 Christmas Caring Program

 The KCCU Christmas Caring Program has been going strong for over thirty years and has assisted over 1,000 members and their families to have a joyful Christmas.
-The program evolved from an annual staff gift exchange and blossomed into a co-operative community program of “people helping people”.
+The program evolved from an annual staff gift exchange and blossomed into a co-operative community program of "members helping members”.
 Christmas Caring is designed to help those members who have encountered personal economic hardship over the past year due to illness, layoff, job loss, under-employment, or limited income.
 We provide our member families with a supply of staple groceries that should last the family 2-3 weeks as well as all the fixings for a traditional Christmas dinner.
-We also provide gifts for the families' children.
+We also provide gifts for the families' children and recently, low income seniors.

 Early in December our branch’s “Giving Trees” are adorned with cards.
 Members and our staff take a card from the tree and purchase gift(s) or make a donation as outlined on the card to help support the program.
 Cash donations are used to help purchase groceries for the families.
 Many of our members look forward to selecting a card and enjoy purchasing a gift for a child who might not otherwise receive one.
 Our goal is to provide a food hamper to each family along with the gifts for the children.
 We also hold staff fundraising events throughout the year to support the program.